 Important Facts About Using Masterbuilt Smoker

-Now that you know about the cleaning process let’s find some essential facts about the electric smoker.
-These facts will help you using Masterbuilt smoker easier.
+Let’s find some essential facts about the electric smoker.
+These facts will help you use Masterbuilt smoker easier.

 - Wood chip loader and tray reduce the chances of flare out of the woods.
 You must ensure that these two are in the right place when using the smoker.